Living in student housing definitely has it ups and downs. There are a few options

 to go to when you are having problems with one of your classes, or fighting

-with your roommate about the incessant noise of their aquarium heaters.
+with your roommate about the incessant noise of their air conditioners.
 They

 are a kind and caring group of people who are there to support you through the